Anonymous-GeeSolver/GeeSolver-CAPTCHA/readme.md

 # GeeSolver

-This reposity is official implementation of "GEESOLVER: A Generic, Efficient, and Effortless Solver with Self-Supervised Learning for Breaking Text Captchas".
+This reposity is official implementation of "GeeSolver: A Generic, Efficient, and Effortless Solver with Self-Supervised Learning for Breaking Text Captchas".

 ## Usage of text captchas